iProjects/soft_books_payroll/README.md

-I've updated the **Database Control Panel** section under **Usage** to include the features you specified.
-The complete, revised README is below.
+I have corrected the reporting item to reflect the KRA file name.
+The full, updated README is below.

 -----